zabinskimax/NBA_playoff_game/README.md

-# NBA Playoffs Bracket Challenge 2025
+# NBA Playoffs Bracket Challenge

-A static web application for creating and managing NBA Playoffs brackets.
-This application allows users to create their predictions for the 2025 NBA Playoffs, compete with others, and track their progress on a leaderboard.
+A static web application that allows users to create and share their NBA Playoffs bracket predictions.
+Built with HTML, CSS, and JavaScript.

 ## Features

-- User registration and authentication using localStorage
-- Create and manage multiple brackets
-- Interactive bracket creation interface
+- Interactive NBA Playoffs bracket creation
-- Real-time bracket updates
-- Leaderboard system
+- User account system (using localStorage)
+- Bracket saving and loading
-- Responsive design for all devices
+- Responsive design for desktop and mobile
-- No backend required - everything runs in the browser
+- Leaderboard to compare with other users

+## Technologies Used

+- HTML5
+- CSS3 (with custom styling for a modern NBA look)
+- JavaScript (ES6+)
+- Bootstrap 5 for responsive grid and components
+- Local Storage for data persistence
+- Font Awesome for icons

 ## Getting Started

-### Prerequisites

-- A modern web browser (Chrome, Firefox, Safari, or Edge)
-- Basic understanding of how to use web applications

-### Installation
+You can access the live application at [GitHub Pages URL].

+To run the application locally:

-1. Clone this repository or download the source code
+1. Clone this repository
 2. Open `index.html` in your web browser
-3. That's it!
-The application is ready to use

-### Usage

-1. **Registration**
-   - Click the "Register" button in the navigation bar
-   - Fill in your username, email, and password
-   - Click "Register" to create your account

-2. **Creating a Bracket**
-   - Log in to your account
-   - Click "Create Bracket" in the navigation bar
-   - Give your bracket a name
-   - Select teams for each matchup
-   - Click "Save Bracket" to save your predictions

-3. **Viewing Your Brackets**
-   - Click "Dashboard" in the navigation bar
-   - View all your created brackets
-   - Click on a bracket to see its details

-4. **Leaderboard**
-   - Click "Leaderboard" in the navigation bar
-   - View all brackets and their scores
-   - Sort by rank to see who's in the lead

-## Technical Details

-### Storage
+No server setup is required as this is a fully static application.

+## How It Works

-The application uses the browser's localStorage to store:
+The application uses client-side JavaScript to handle:

-- User accounts
+- User authentication (simulated with localStorage)
-- Brackets
+- Dynamic content loading
-- User preferences

-### Security

-- Passwords are stored in localStorage (Note: This is not secure for production use)
+- Bracket creation and management
-- User sessions are managed through localStorage
+- Data persistence using localStorage

-- No sensitive data is transmitted to external servers
+The bracket visualization is built using a combination of HTML, CSS, and JavaScript to create an interactive and responsive bracket experience.

+## Project Structure

+- `/css` - Contains stylesheet files
+  - `styles.css` - Main application styles
+  - `bracket.css` - Styles specific to the bracket visualization
+- `/js` - Contains JavaScript files
+  - `main.js` - Main application logic
+  - `auth.js` - Authentication handling
+  - `bracket.js` - Bracket visualization and logic
+- `index.html` - Main entry point

-### Browser Support
+## Browser Compatibility

-The application is compatible with:
+This application works on all modern browsers including:
-- Chrome (recommended)
+- Chrome
 - Firefox
 - Safari
 - Edge

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License